SRatna/Finding-Lane-Lines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+- First, I converted the images to grayscale.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+- After that I applied Gaussian smoothing with a kernel size of 5.
+- Then, I applied Canny edge detection function to the images with 50 as low threshold and 150 as high threshold.
+- The output images are then masked using a region of interest for which I used fillPoly function.
+- After that hough lines are obtained.
+Following are the parameters I used for HoughLinesP function.
+* rho = 2 : distance resolution in pixels of the Hough grid
+* theta = np.pi/180 : angular resolution in radians of the Hough grid
+* threshold = 15     : minimum number of votes (intersections in Hough grid cell)
+* min_line_length = 40 : minimum number of pixels making up a line
+* max_line_gap = 20    : maximum gap in pixels between connectable line segments

+- Once the lines are obtained I used draw_lines function to draw the extrapolated lines on the original image.
+* Basically, for each line I calculated a slope and checked for any outlier.
+* Based on the neg/pos value of slope I created left and right lines.
+* Then I calculated an average slope.
+* With the help of averaged x and y points, I calculated the average intercept.
+* Then I used 330 for top y and `image.shape[0]` for bottom y then I calculated x values using `x = (y - c)/b`.

+As as example, I want to show original image and image obtained after the pipeline process.

 ![alt text][image1]

+![alt text][image2]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there are lots of outliers.

-Another shortcoming could be ...
+Another shortcoming is seen when the lanes are curve.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use some sort of memory to store the previous slopes and intercepts from past frames and use them for better extrapolation.

-Another potential improvement could be to ...
+Another potential improvement could be to implement some sort of curve instead of line for drawing extrapolated lines.